Please note: this is a website update October 2017 copied from a script I am working on for a book about the DARK PEAK.

 WHO IS HE?

 The first thing to establish was the man’s identity.
 As stated, the only things on his person that might give a clue at this stage were the railway tickets.
-The police travelled to London and met with the Metropolitan Police where together they discussed things as did he come from the Ealing area (his first railway journey being from Ealing Broadway).
-They visited establishments he might visit, bearing in mind his age, such as GP surgeries, dentists, barbers, residential homes, health services, etc. The police visited all these places, but nobody knew him, and there were no further clues as to who he might be.
+The Greater Manchester police travelled to London and met with the Metropolitan Police where they discussed things such as whether he came from the Ealing area (his first railway journey being from Ealing Broadway).
+They visited establishments he might visit, bearing in mind his age; GP surgeries, dentists, barbers, residential homes, health services, etc. The police visited all these places, but nobody knew him, and there were no further clues as to who he might be.
 Was it more likely that he came from somewhere else and not from Ealing?